SyedAhmedUWGB/Capastone/README.md

 # Capastone
-Code used in capstone project
+Code used in capstone project for detection and classification of lung nodules